 - IMPRINT CCCIE is a member of IMPRINT, a growing national coalition of service providers that focuses on research, best practices and advocacy for immigrant professional integration.
 Other member organizations include: Massachusetts Immigrant and Refugee Advocacy Coalition, Upwardly Global, Welcome Back Initiative, Welcoming Center for New Pennsylvanians, and World Education Services.
 Members work to help underemployed or unemployed skilled immigrant professionals overcome barriers and start their American careers.
 Check out IMPRINT’s and WES Global Talent Bridge’s report Steps to Success: Integrating Immigrant Professionals in the United States, which details the experiences of college-educated immigrants in six U.S. cities, and its interactive latest tool, Mapping Immigrant Professional Integration, that showcases over 50 programs and services around the country designed to help immigrant and refugee professionals achieve success in the United States.

 - Welcome Back Initiative The mission of the Welcome Back Initiative is to build a bridge between the pool of internationally trained health workers living in the U.S. and the need for linguistically and culturally competent health services in underserved communities.
-WBI currently includes eleven Welcome Back Centers–many of which are based at community colleges–which offer free orientation, counseling, and support to foreign-trained health workers.
-Centers are located in Boston, Denver, suburban Maryland, New York City, Providence, San Antonio, San Diego, Philadelphia, and both Puget Sound and Northwest Washington State.
-CCCIE member colleges that are partners at Welcome Back Centers include: Alamo Community College District, Bunker Hill Community College, Highline College, City College of San Francisco, LaGuardia Community College, and Montgomery College.
+WBI is a national network that currently includes ten Welcome Back Centers which offer free orientation, counseling, and support to foreign-trained health workers.
+Centers are located in nine states, including California, Colorado, Maine, Maryland, Massachusetts, Pennsylvania, New York, Rhode Island, and Washington.
+Five of the centers are hosted by community colleges, including CCCIE member colleges: Bunker Hill Community College, Highline College, and LaGuardia Community College.